 - U-factor: This term simply describes how well a window resists heat flow–in the summer, heat transfer from outside to inside.
 In the winter, vise-versa.
 A lower U-factor indicates a slower heat transfer–in other words, the lower the U-factor, the better the window is at insulating your home.
 Not every home is equal, though.
 The U-factor you should seek out depends on your geographical location.
 Use the US Department of Energy’s map and table to help you determine what U-factor is right for your home.

 - Solar Heat Gain Coefficient (SHGC): This term is different from the U-factor because it refers specifically to how much heat from the sun your windows allow into your indoor environment.
 As the USDOE explains, “The lower the SHGC, the less solar heat it transmits and the greater its shading ability.
 A product with a high SHGC rating is more effective at collecting solar heat during the winter.
 A product with a low SHGC rating is more effective at reducing cooling loads during the summer by blocking heat gain from the sun.
 Your home’s climate, orientation, and external shading will determine the optimal SHGC for a particular window, door, or skylight.”
 So, many factors beyond geography will influence the ideal SHGC for your windows.
-A competent contractor will be able to help you determine this, but you can also use this USDOE searchable guide.
+A competent contractor will be able to help you determine this.

 Additional Energy Efficiency Options